mozilla-mobile/mozilla-vpn-client/docs/rfcs/0003-rfc-controller_refactor.md

 Introduce a new `ConnectionManager` component that is activated when the client is launched and connects to `networkWatcher` in case anything changes.
 This new component will manage the following work:
 - Internet probe: assess if there is a network connection.
 - Firewall: assess if firewall is limiting network connectivity.
-- Captive portal check: determine uf the network is behind a captive portal.
+- Captive portal check: determine if the network is behind a captive portal.
-- Server probe: upon activation and then priodically check if there are available servers within user's selection location.
+- Server probe: upon activation and then periodically check if there are available servers within user's selection location.
 - Subscription status: ensure that user has an active subscription, and if not, show the "No Subscription Found" screen.

 The logic to calculate elapsed time since the VPN was activated will also be moved out of the Controller and into a new `Timer` component.
 This bit of work is out of scope for this RFC.